exercism/abap/docs/INSTALLATION.md

 ## Which version to choose?

 We encourage to use a current release of the ABAP platform with active support.
 Currently this is **ABAP 7.5 and higher**.
-Details on current releases and their timelines can be found at [ABAP Development Center](https://developers.sap.com/topics/abap-platform.html).
+Details on current releases and their timelines can be found at [SAP Developer Center](hhttps://developers.sap.com/tutorials/mission-get-started-with-abap-development-on-premise).

 ## What to install?